Recent study finds CBD removes plaque from arteries of rodents.

-The question remaining is if any of these hypotheses will actually function in humans.
+Basically, the question remaining is if any of these hypotheses will actually function in humans.

 Strokes can be grim, but CBD therapy provides a real reason to be hopeful.
 The rationale is sound and the lab experiments are promising.
 Something else CBD excels with is neurogenesis.
 This means that CBD could become a key component of stroke recovery.

-Next steps are to to test out cannabis-based stroke-prevention therapy in a clinical setting.
+Finally, next steps are to to test out cannabis-based stroke-prevention therapy in a clinical setting.